gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Stale's *tralpa* puffed up like an angry toad.
 "Well I'm giving you *new* orders," he snapped.

 "Yes, honored," the young soldier said.
-"I'd be happy to as soon as I can speak with Honored Kulbinder to make sure."
+"I just need to speak with the Honored Kulbinder to make sure."

-"Oh, go ahead and take it off, private," Sergeant Dorbu said wearily.
+"Oh, go ahead, private," Sergeant Dorbu said wearily.
 "We have to start agreeing on *something* or we'll be here all night."

-Private Thokmay hesitated a moment, then undid the chin strap and slid the mask up on top of his head.
-"Will that be all, honored?" he asked.
+Private Thokmay hesitated a moment, then undid the chin strap and took the mask off.
+"Will that be all, honored?" he asked stiffly.

 Sergeant Dorbu nodded.
-"Go and see if Kulbinder is done stretching his legs."
-At a nod from her mother, Noxy followed him to the door.
+"Yes, private.
+How about you go and see if Kulbinder is done stretching his legs?"
+At a nod from her mother, Noxy followed him to the door as the adults resumed their squabbling.

+The three royalist soldiers who had arrived with Scholar Lhawang stood at attention outside, very carefully not looking at the three rebel soldiers in travel-worn versions of the same uniform standing just as straight on the other side of the door.
+Private Thokmay walked between them as if it was an everyday thing, his battle mask still in his hand.
+He and Noxy didn't get more than a dozen steps before an all-too-familiar voice called, "Hey sweetling---I've been looking for you."

+It had been almost five years since she had seen her father.
+His hair had thinned out a bit, she noticed, and one of his teeth was missing, but his coat and trousers even more richly embroidered than she remembered, and his smile was still warm enough to make the stove in the trading hall jealous.
+If you didn't know him, you might naturally believe that he *was* genuinely glad to see you.

+"Hi, *adda*," she said as he strode across the cobblestones to join her and Private Thokmay.
+"How are you?"

+"Never better," he proclaimed.
+For a moment she was afraid he was going to hug her again, but instead he held out his hand to Private Thokmay.
+"Hello.
+I'm Persistent Coughing, but everyone just calls me Cough."

+The young soldier shook his hand.
+"Gandan's Twenty-Ninth Thokmay, honored.
+Pleased to meet you."

+Cough's smile broadened.
+"I'm glad someone is."
+He leaned forward slightly.
+I'm not exactly popular with some people here, if you know what I mean," he added in a stage whisper.
+"Not exactly welcome."

+"I'm sorry to hear that, honored," Private Thokmay replied in a normal voice.
+"We're very grateful to the village for welcoming us, and very sorry for the trouble we've caused."

+Cough waved his words away.
+"It's not your fault.
+I mean, it *is*, but I'm sure they'd have found some other trouble to get into if you weren't here."
+He winked at Noxy.

+"As you say, honored," the young soldier said politely.
+"But if you'll excuse us, the reeve and Sergeant Dorbu have asked us to find my honored master."

+"Mm."
+Cough nodded sagely.
+"Things going that badly in there, are they?"

+"I really couldn't say.
+Honored?"
+Private Thokmay gestured for Noxy to lead the way.

+"See you later, *adda*," she said, falling into step beside the soldier.

+"Sure, sweetling---stay out of trouble."
+As Cough watched the two teenagers walk away, his smile was replaced by a calculating expression.
+"Now, where have I seen you before?"  he asked himself quietly.
+Then his eyes widened and his smile returned, not nearly as big as before but as genuine as that of one of the crocodiles that swam in the rivers of the tiger's homeland.

+Noxy waited until they were out of earshot of her father before saying, "Thanks."

+Private Thokmay glanced at her.
+"For what, honored?"

+"For rescuing me."

+The corner of the soldier's mouth quirked up.
+"Well, I did owe you one."
+He nodded toward the Quick Tower.
+"I expect he'll up on the wall."

+He was, and from the way his tail lashed back and forth, he didn't seem very happy.
+"I thought I told you to keep your mask on," he rumbled as Private Thokmay and Noxy approached.

+"Sergeant Dorbu's orders, honored," the young soldier replied.

+The tiger growled deep in his throat.
+"And they're still arguing?"

+"Yes, honored."

+The tiger growled again.
+"So, what's your mother's going to do?" he asked Noxy.
+"Hand the sergeant and his men over or send the captain packing?"

+For a moment all Noxy could think was, *How would I know?*  But then she remembered how Private Thokmay had described the conversation in the trading hall without being able to overhear, and she thought, *All right---what will she do?*

+"Neither," she said after a moment.
+The tiger flicked an ear as if to say, go on.
+"She won't do either.
+She'll wait until the other adults come back with the herd and then take it to a vote.
+That's always how we decide really big things."

+"Mm," the tiger rumbled.
+"And how long will it be until they return?"

+"It should only be a couple more days," Noxy said, hoping fervently that was true.

+"Mm," the tiger rumbled again, and then whatever he might have said next was interrupted by shouting from the square below.
+Noxy was about to make a joke about how it had been a shouting kind of day when steel rang on steel and someone screamed.